zwoefler/SciPy-Metadata-Analysis/README.md

 - [ ] Link recognition, so that the script knows which class it needs to call
 - [X] ScienceDirect Integration
 - [X] IEEE Integration
+    - [ ] Remove semicolon from authors list
 - [ ] SpringerLink:
     - [ ] Author names
     - [ ] Paper Title